 - Ensures that the facility maintains accreditation, licensing and quality resident care through the establishment of quality/performance improvement monitoring programs and standards.

 - Prepares a plan for the achievement of the facility’s specific objectives and mutually established goals and periodically reviews and evaluates such plan.
-Said plan shall at all times reflect the facility’s mission statement and be in accordance with ethics and goals of the facility.

 - Knowledgeable of social, regulatory, political and economic factors that relates to resident care services.